Harry Giles Would Like to Re-Introduce Himself

 Surgery went great.
 Thanking God & everyone who prayed for me.
 These tough times make me a Monster😈 I'll be back‼️ https://t.co/v6LIEWPaw3

 He didn't play at all his sophomore year in high school.
 Instead, he spent his mornings waking up at 5 a.m. and working in the pool with his trainer, Kenneth Bates.
 He spent his afternoons rebuilding the strength in his lower body and doing hot yoga with his high school coach, Keith Gatlin.
 By his junior year, he was back on the court with a brace.
 And that summer, the brace went off, and so did Giles.
-A power forward with a preternatural knack for rebounding, a point guard's ability to pass and an remarkable explosiveness, Giles skyrocketed back up to No. 1 in the recruiting rankings.
+A power forward with a preternatural knack for rebounding, a point guard's ability to pass and a remarkable explosiveness, Giles skyrocketed back up to No. 1 in the recruiting rankings.

 For his senior season, he transferred to a powerhouse prep school, Oak Hill Academy in Virginia.
 Before the first game of the year, he got some troubling news in a text message: Kedrick Flomo, a friend from home who was playing guard at Murray State, had been rushed into emergency heart surgery that afternoon.
 In the locker room before the game, Giles connected with Flomo on FaceTime and told him to stay strong.